-Example xx Pre-submittal of a NITS Application request through Confirmed Status with Deficiencies (WEQ-013-101.2)
+Example xx1: Pre-submittal of a NITS Application request through Confirmed Status with Deficiencies (WEQ-013-101.2)

 A customer desires to secure NITS with one on-system DNR and one identified Network Load.
-The customer creates a NITS Application in the OASIS Pre-submittal Workspace and submits application to the Transmission Provider on OASIS.
-OASIS assigns a unique identifier to the NITS Application and sets the NITS Application queue time.
+The customer creates a NITS Application in the OASIS Pre-submittal Workspace and OASIS assigns a unique identifier to the NITS Application.
+The customer submits application to the Transmission Provider on OASIS and sets the NITS Application queue time.
 The Transmission Provider evaluates the NITS Application for completeness.
 During this evaluation, the Transmission Provider discovers deficiencies, thereby determining the NITS Application to be deficient.
 The Transmission Provider sets the status of the NITS Application to DEFICIENT.
 The customer corrects the deficiency and sets the NITS Application status to REEVALUATE.
 The Transmission Provider reviews the re-submitted NITS Application.
 The provided information remedies the deficiencies, and the Transmission Provider then sets the status to COMPLETED.
 The Transmission Provider evaluates the COMPLETED NITS Application and determines that it may accommodate the NITS Application request.
 The Transmission Provider sets the NITS Application status to ACCEPTED.
 The customer then sets the status to CONFIRMED.

-Example xx Concomitant Evaluations with a Counteroffer and Rebid (WEQ-013-107)
+Example xx2: Concomitant Evaluations with a Counteroffer and Rebid (WEQ-013-105.4)

-Transmission Customer (TC) desires to temporarily terminate 100 mW of Firm Network service it currently holds from a DNR and request 100 mW of Firm PTP service.
-TC submits the temporary termination request and the PTP service request simultaneously, with the Concomitant Evaluation flag set.
-TP will evaluate the two requests concomitantly.
-During the TP evaluation.
-It is determined that the TP cannot grant the 100 mW PTP Firm Service.
-TP COUNTEROFFERS with 80 mW of PTP Firm service.
-TC responds with a re-bid of temporary termination of 75 mW Firm Network service and a request for 75 mW of PTP Firm service.
-TP evaluates current request and accepts the re-bid by setting the request status to ACCEPTED.
-Upon reaching the ACCEPTED status, TC will set the request status to CONFIRMED subject to the NITS Request Timing Requirements Table 105-A.
+A customer desires to temporarily terminate 100 MW of DNR that it currently holds and request 100 MW of firm PTP transmission service.
+The customer submits the temporary termination request and the firm PTP transmission service request simultaneously as a Concomitant Evaluation request.
+The Transmission Provider then evaluates the two requests concomitantly.
+During the evaluation the Transmission Provider determines that it can only grant 80 MW of firm PTP transmission service.
+The Transmission Provider then counteroffers the 80 MW of firm PTP transmission service and also sets the status of the temporary termination request to COUNTEROFFER.
+The customer responds with a re-bid of the temporary termination request to 75 MW and a re-bid of the firm PTP transmission service request to 75 MW.
+The Transmission Provider evaluates the re-bid requests and accepts the re-bid by setting the status of both requests to ACCEPTED.
+The customer then sets the status of both requests to CONFIRMED.

-Example #3 Transmission Customer desires to add a New Network Resource WEQ 001-105.2
+Example xx3: Customer desires to DESIGNATE a Network Resource (WEQ 001-105.1)

-Transmission Customer (TC) submits a request for designation of 500 mW network service from a New Network Resource on OASIS.
-Transmission Provider (TP) will acknowledge the queued request by setting the request status to RECEIVED.
-TP evaluates the request and finds all required information has been included.
-TP sets the request status to COMPLETED and evaluates the specific request.
-TP determines the request can be approved and sets the request status to ACCEPTED.
-Upon reaching the ACCEPTED status, TC will set the request status to CONFIRMED subject to the NITS Request Timing Requirements Table 105-A.
+A customer requests a modification of service to an existing NITS Application by submitting a request to designate a 500 MW network service from a Network Resource on OASIS.
+The Transmission Provider acknowledges the queued request by setting the status to RECEIVED.
+The Transmission Provider reviews the request and finds all required information has been included.
+The Transmission Provider sets the status of the request to COMPLETED.
+The Transmission Provider then evaluates the request and determines that the request can be approved and sets the status of the request to ACCEPTED.
+The customer then sets the status of the request to CONFIRMED.